The Real Housewives of Melbourne season 5

-The fifth and final season of The Real Housewives of Melbourne, an Australian reality television series, was broadcast on FOX Arena.
+The fifth season of The Real Housewives of Melbourne, an Australian reality television series, was broadcast on FOX Arena.
 It aired from 10 October 2021, until 12 December 2021 and was primarily filmed in Melbourne, Victoria.
 Executive Producers are Pip Rubira and Dan Munday, along with consulting Executive Producer Lisa Potasz for Matchbox Pictures, part of NBCUniversal International Studios, in conjunction with Foxtel.

 The Real Housewives of Melbourne focuses on the lives of Jackie Gillies, Janet Roach, Gamble Breaux, Anjali Rao, Cherry Dipietrantonio, Kyla Kirkpatrick, and Simone Elliott; it consisted of ten episodes.

 Production and crew

 Foxtel renewed The Real Housewives of Melbourne for a fifth season in September 2019, with the season set to premiere in 2020.
 Foxtel Executive Director of Television Brian Walsh confirmed casting discussions had commenced for the upcoming fifth season and would include "a big cast shake up."

 Production on the fifth season was confirmed for July 2020, but was later pushed to January 2021, due to delays caused by the COVID-19 pandemic.
 In a statement released by Foxtel and Matchbox Pictures, “The Health and Safety of our cast and crew is our top priority.”
 Filming for the season concluded in July 2021.

 An all cast reunion was not filmed for the fifth season, marking the first time in the series history to not feature a reunion.